google/glog/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 glog supports changing the format of the prefix attached to log messages by
 receiving a user-provided callback to be used to generate such strings.
-That
-feature must be enabled at compile time by the ``WITH_CUSTOM_PREFIX`` flag.

 For each log entry, the callback will be invoked with a ``LogMessageInfo``
 struct containing the severity, filename, line number, thread ID, and time of